Carolina bays: Geographic extent

-Carolina bays are elliptical to circular depressions concentrated along the East Coast of the United States within coastal New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, and north Florida.
+Carolina bays are present in the U.S. Atlantic Coastal Plain within coastal New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, and north Florida.
 In Maryland, they are called Maryland basins.
 Within the Delmarva Peninsula, they and other coastal ponds are also called Delmarva bays.

 Origin of name

 The name "Carolina bay" is sometimes attributed to the writings of the English explorer John Lawson, who explored North Carolina, South Carolina, and Georgia during the early 18th century.
 This attribution, however, is not correct.
 Lawson described visiting a swamp that contained bay trees, but there is no indication that he wanted to name the swamp with the word "bay".
 Furthermore, Lawson said that this swamp had steep margins and that he could see mountains to the west from the vicinity of the swamp.
 Thus, it seems more likely that this swamp was an inter-dune depression among the Carolina Sandhills, rather than a Carolina bay.
 Nevertheless, bay trees are present in some Carolina bays.

 The earliest scientific description of Carolina bays is by L. C. Glenn (1895), who used the term "bay" (which he described as "lake-like expanses") to refer to these features near the town of Darlington, South Carolina.
 Glenn put quotation marks around the word "bay" but did not use the phrase "Carolina bay".
 A subsequent publication by F. A. Melton and William Schriever (1933) used the phrase "The Carolina Bays" (with quotation marks around the word "Bays").
 Later, G. R. MacCarthy (1937) published a paper titled "The Carolina Bays", using this phrase throughout the publication (without quotation marks, and with a capital "B" for the word "Bays").